MarkNygaard/HA-Next-Frontend/README.md

 - `DATOCMS_API_KEY` should be the API token you just copied.

-Your `.env` file should look like this:
+Your `.env.local` file should look like this:

 ```bash
 DATOCMS_API_KEY=...